 - Website: https://titanicbelfast.com

 AirBnB Experience: Photo Tour of Belfast

 If you’re looking for an easy way to see Belfast while having pictures taken to document your trip, I highly recommend a photo tour.
 Our son turned two just before our trip, and we wanted family pictures taken to commemorate both his 2nd birthday and his first trip to Europe.
 We discovered Lucy’s Belfast Photo Walk and Photoshoot on AirBnB Experience.
 It was the perfect way to see some of the main sights in the center of Belfast, and we got some awesome family pictures out of it too.
 (It’s great for solo travelers and couples too, since it can be so difficult to have great pictures taken with you in them!)

 Lucy grew up outside of Belfast and lived in the area her entire life, making her an awesome local guide.
 She brought us to places like City Hall, the Titanic Memorial Garden and the Cathedral Quarter.
 Plus, we visited several other unique photo spots that we likely wouldn’t have found just wandering on our own.
-Lucy is a genuinely nice person and we really enjoyed her company.
-She also helped us out with recommendations for both Belfast and our next stop in Carrickfergus.
 Below are just a few of the great pictures we received from our family photo session in Belfast.
 You can find Lucy’s Photoshoot in Belfast on AirBnB experience here.